apache/spark/docs/sql-programming-guide.md

           true
         </td>
         <td>
           Enable Spark's ORC support instead of Hive SerDe when reading from and writing to Hive ORC tables.
-It is 'false' by default prior to Spark 2.3.
+It is `false` by default prior to Spark 2.3.
         </td>
       </tr>
     </table>